Jasmine216/Fine-grained-image-classification-Dog-Breeds/README.md

   Gives the draft model which is self-created and tried in the first period

 # Preprocessing
-* Split the dataset into sets at 8:1:1 by circular copy and external library respectively but this part of codes are discarded in the end because of preprocessing of cropped images from other team members.
+* Split the dataset into sets at 8:1:1 by circular copy and external library respectively but this part of codes are discarded in the end because of preprocessing of cropped images later.

+* Crop images by the annocation data set which have bound boxs of locations for all objects.

 * Make three generators for three image data sets to convert images to floating arrays.